Generalization of generative model for neuronal ensemble inference method: Abstract

 \section{Abstract}

 Various brain functions that are necessary to maintain life activities materialize through the interaction of countless neurons.
-Therefore, it is important to analyze the structure of functional neuronal network.
-To elucidate the mechanism of brain function, many studies are being actively conducted on the structure of functional neuronal ensemble and hub, including all areas of neuroscience.
+Therefore, it is important to analyze functional neuronal network.
+To elucidate the mechanism of brain function, many studies are being actively conducted on functional neuronal ensemble and hub, including all areas of neuroscience.
 In addition, recent study suggests that the existence of functional neuronal ensembles and hubs contributes to the efficiency of information processing.
 For these reasons, there is a demand for methods to infer functional neuronal ensembles from neuronal activity data, and methods based on Bayesian inference have been proposed.
 However, there is a problem in modeling the activity in Bayesian inference.
 The features of each neuron's activity have non-stationarity depending on physiological experimental conditions.
 As a result, the assumption of stationarity in Bayesian inference model impedes inference, which leads to destabilization of inference results and degradation of inference accuracy.
-In this study, we extend the expressivity of the model in the previous study and improve it to a soft clustering method, which can be applied to activity data with non-stationarity.
-In addition, for the effectiveness of the method, we apply the developed method to synthetic data generated by the leaky-integrate-and-fire model, and discuss the result.
+In this study, we extend the range of the variable for expressing the neuronal state, and generalize the likelihood of the model for extended variables.
+By comparing with the previous study, our model can express the neuronal state in larger space.
+This generalization without restriction of the binary input enables us to perform soft clustering and apply the method to non-stationary neuroactivity data.
+In addition, for the effectiveness of the method, we apply the developed method to multiple synthetic fluorescence data generated from the electrical potential data in leaky integrated-and-fire model.

 Keywords: neuronal network, neuronal ensemble, Bayesian inference, Markov chain Monte Carlo method, Dirichlet process \\